AI Keyboards vs Grammarly: Which Works Best for Professionals?

 • Mobile Integration: AI keyboards offer seamless integration across all mobile apps, while Grammarly requires app switching on mobile devices

-• Contextual Suggestions: AI keyboards offer more contextual writing suggestions based on the platform you're using (email vs social media)
+• Contextual Suggestions: AI keyboards offer more contextual writing suggestions based on the platform you're using (email vs social media), with 2026 models understanding cross-conversation context

 Ever wonder which writing tool actually makes more sense for busy professionals?
-I've been testing both AI keyboards and Grammarly for months now, and lemme tell you - the differences are bigger than most people realize.
-But which one's better depends on how n' where you work.
+I've been testing both AI keyboards and Grammarly throughout 2025 and into 2026, and let me tell you - the gap has widened significantly.
+With AI capabilities advancing rapidly, these tools have evolved in different directions, making your choice more important than ever.

-Let's dive into this comparison to help you choose the right writing assistant for your professional needs.
+Let's dive into this comparison to help you choose the right writing assistant for your professional needs in 2026.

 What Are AI Keyboards and How Do They Differ from Grammarly?